awsm-org/awsm/README.md

 * `cloudFormation`
   * `Handler,MemorySize,Runtime,Timeout`: can all be found in the [aws docs](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html)
-    * We recommend 1024 memory to improve cold/warm start times. `handler` is relative to back dir For an optimize example using the most popular node modules see [browserify tests](../tests/test-prj/back/aws_modules/bundle/browserify)
+    * We recommend 1024 memory to improve cold/warm start times. `handler` is relative to back dir

-For non optimize example see [non optimized tests](../tests/test-prj/back/aws_modules/bundle/nonoptimized)

 ## Creating AWS-Modules